RU09342-F18/intro-to-embedded-final-project-convertoboxers_final/README.md

 # Components
 Here are some of the required components used in this project:

-1. MSP430F5529 Microcontroller form Texas Instruments(TI)
+1. MSP430F5529 Microcontroller from Texas Instruments(TI)
 2. GP2Y0A21YK0F: Sharp IR Sensor
 3. ESP8266: WiFi Module